cs3451-f21/a4-f21/README.md

       Will should pay attention to two details.
 First, you cannot assume all green pixels are a specific pixel value;  rather, you should check the pixels to see how "green" they are and come up with a (simple) metric for when to replace a pixel.
 Use should use the input slider value to control this threshold, so you can see how changing it affects the removal.

-      Second (for 1 bonus point), you should try to do some blending at the border between green and non-green (hint: look at the webglfundamentals.org discussion of image manipulation and convolution kernels).
+      Second (for 1 additional bonus point), you should try to do some blending at the border between green and non-green (hint: look at the webglfundamentals.org discussion of image manipulation and convolution kernels).
 	  You should sample the pixels around the target pixel in your green screened image, to see if it is at the boundary of green and non-green values,